w3nl/typeorm/docs/select-query-builder.md

 }
 ```

-Using a standard `find` or query, you will not receive the rows which have a value in that row.
+Using a standard `find` or query, you will not receive the rows which have a value in that column.
 However, if you do the following:

 ```typescript
 const users = await dataSource